OlioEngr/jexer/README.md

   are supported.
 For the demo application, this is the default backend on non-Windows platforms.

+* The same command-line ECMA-48 / ANSI X3.64 type terminal as above,
+  but to any general InputStream/OutputStream.
+See the file jexer.demos.Demo2 for an example of running the demo over a TCP socket.

 * Java Swing UI.
 This backend can be selected by setting jexer.Swing=true.
 The default window size for Swing is 132x40, which is set in jexer.session.SwingSession.
 For the demo application, this is the default backend on Windows platforms.

-The demo application showing the existing UI controls is available via 'java -jar jexer.jar' or 'java -Djexer.Swing=true -jar jexer.jar' .
+The demo application showing the existing UI controls is available via 'java -jar jexer.jar', 'java -Djexer.Swing=true -jar jexer.jar', or 'java -cp jexer.jar jexer.demos.Demo2 PORT' (where PORT is a number to run the TCP daemon on).

 Additional backends can be created by subclassing jexer.backend.Backend and passing it into the TApplication